Inference for conditioned Galton-Watson trees from their Harris path: Estimation procedure

-\begin{rem} The convergence in distribution stated in Corollary \ref{lim:lambda:n} seems quite unsatisfactory because this means that $\widehat{\lambda}[\tau_n]$ is not a consistent estimator of $\sigma^{-1}$ and the least square strategy thus seems like inadequate in regards to the consistency of $V[\tau_n]$.
-In the sequel, we shall focus on the estimation of the parameter of interest $\sigma^{-1}$ from a forest of conditioned Galton-Watson trees as in \cite{KPDRV14}, only chance to get consistent estimates from Aldous' theorem.
-As mentioned in the introduction, our goal in this paper is to explore statistical inference for trees via functional data analysis of their Harris paths. \end{rem}
+\begin{remark} The convergence in distribution stated in Corollary \ref{lim:lambda:n} seems quite unsatisfactory because this means that $\widehat{\lambda}[\tau_n]$ is not a consistent estimator of $\sigma^{-1}$ and the least square strategy thus seems like inadequate in regards to the consistency of $V[\tau_n]$.
+In the sequel, we shall focus on the estimation of the parameter of interest $\sigma^{-1}$ from a forest of conditioned Galton-Watson trees as in \cite{KPDRV14}, only chance to get consistent estimates from Aldoustheorem.
+As mentioned in the introduction, our goal in this paper is to explore statistical inference for trees via functional data analysis of their Harris paths. \end{remark}

 Computing $\widehat{\lambda}[\tau_n]$ is a first step in the estimation of the inverse standard deviation from a large number of conditioned Galton-Watson trees.
 As a consequence, the distribution of the limit variable $\Lambda_\infty$ is of first importance.